Alternate Mode: Eurocopter Dauphin Rescue Helicopter (thanks to Fit For Natalie for the model)

 Height: 8cm Length: 26cm Width: 6.5cm (propspan is 20cm)

-With a bottlenose, aerodynamic shape and four moulded wheels underneath, Evac looks quite realistic, even if there are some kibbly connections underneath the engines (which are themselves missile launchers).
-The blue Planet Key (code: v49u) plugs into the back of the engine unit, and adds transparent blue and gold without ruining the overall effect, which is nice.
-While I suspect Evac is a mixture of several chopper models, there are enough seams, vents and such on this toy to sell the illusion of a real chopper model.
+With a bottlenose, aerodynamic shape and four moulded wheels underneath, Springer looks quite realistic, even if there are some kibbly connections underneath the engines (which are themselves missile launchers).
+The red Planet Key plugs into the back of the engine unit, and doesn't fit into Springer's colours at all.
+There are enough seams, vents and such on this toy to sell the illusion of a real chopper, even in these colours.

-Pushing the Planet key all the way in will release the engines, which swing forward as missile launchers, and reveals the red triggers.
+Pushing the Planet key all the way in will release the engines, which swing forward as missile launchers, and reveals the yellow triggers.
 The missiles will fire a couple of feet, which is far enough to make them fun without you having to locate them across the room afterwards.
 Considering that we don't get spare missiles (we never seem to anymore, mind you), this is a good thing.
-The hook on his winch can be pulled out, it's on a cord maybe 8cm long, and the hook and cord are strong enough to hold light items - Evac is currently rescuing Sprocket, who is hanging off the edge of the desk.
-There's a red button on the winch itself which retracts the cord, and it spring back quickly - even with Sprocket's weight to contend with.
+The hook on his winch can be pulled out, it's on a cord maybe 8cm long, and the hook and cord are strong enough to hold light items - such as basics/scouts.
+There's a yellow button on the winch itself which retracts the cord, and it spring back quickly.

 While the loose rotor blades are quite annoying, everything else about this chopper mode is great.
-The colours work and the helicopter is well formed.
-With three effective gimmicks, it's fun to play with - and I much prefer the simple winch to the crappy sound gimmicks we keep seeing.
+The helicopter is well formed, the gimmicks are all effective so he's fun to play with - and I much prefer the simple winch to the crappy sound gimmicks we keep seeing.
+The tribute is well done, since Springer is quite recognisable here, although I'm not entirely sold on his particular helicopter in green - the model is realistic enough but the colours are not.

 TRANSFORMATION TO ROBOT MODE